 Register in RELG-693 Integrative Seminar (3 units).

 GUIDELINES FOR DIRECTED READING OPTION

 In general, the directed reading option is an opportunity to explore a subject of interest.
 Research should be supported by at least 4,500 pages of scholarly reading, and the results are expressed by written critiques, oral or written examinations, annotated bibliographies, or other means that the student and faculty mentor have agreed on.

 To complete this exit option:

-- Students should register for RELG-795 Directed Reading (3 units)and RELG-791 Exit Option Design/Proposal:leadership (3 units)
+- Students should register for RELG-795 Directed Reading (3 units) after having the RELG-790 Exit Option Design and Proposal course (3 units).

 - Select a topic.
 The exit option design and proposal professor and/or academic advisor should be consulted as needed.